 In addition to hotels and cabins, Yellowstone has the following 12 campground with one being a full service RV park; Fishing Bridge RV Park.

 In the near future, I will be writing a post about all the Yellowstone campgrounds so stay turned for updates.
+I have stayed in most of Yellowstone campgrounds.

 Yellowstone has a number of restaurants ranging from full service dining, to cafeterias, to grab and go options in the following locations:

-Even with this choice of dining facilities, I recommend bringing a cooler for food with you as Yellowstone is very big and you may not wish to leave a location in order to get something to eat.
-Also at prime meal time, tour buses full of visitors seem to inevitabely arrive creating very long waits for meals.
+Pro Tip: Even with this choice of dining facilities, I recommend bringing a cooler and your own food.
+The park is massive and you may not wish to leave a location and drive miles in order to get something to eat.
+Also the food is not very good.

 Internet and Cell Phone Service